 Let’s say you have a flash without an integrated radio receiver, how can you use it for off-camera flash photography?
-Enter third party radio triggers.
+Enter third party flash triggers.
 Keep reading to learn more.

 If you’ve read my previous blog posts or seen my previous videos, you know that I really like Godox flashes because all of them have integrated radio receivers.
 Besides, most of them are actually transceivers, they can send or receive control signals.